asu-cactus/netsdb/model-inference/decisionTree/experiments/readme.md

 postgres=# copy higgs from 'HIGGS.csv' with CSV;
 postgres=# copy higgs from 'HIGGS.csv' with CSV;

+You can use split_data.py to split a dataset into training part and testing part, and load both parts to PostgreSQL, which is a prerequisite for running train_model.py and test_model.py.
 ```

 TO MOUNT THE DRIVE ON EC2